mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 To run the tests, cd to the `statistics` directory and enter `go test`.
 Try changing an assertion so it fails and run the tests again to see failing output.
-This includes the test function name, file name, assertion name, and line number of each failure.
+The output includes the test function name, file name, assertion name, and line number of each failure.

-When the Go extension is used in VS Code, the Command Palette will contain additional commands whose names begin with "Go:".
+When using VS Code with the Go extension, the Command Palette will contain additional commands whose names begin with "Go:".
-Several of these are related to running tests including "Generate Unit Tests For File", "Generate Unit Tests For Package", "Test Function At Cursor", "Test File", "Test Package", and "Test All Packages In Workspace".
+Several of these are related to tests including "Generate Unit Tests For File", "Generate Unit Tests For Package", "Test Function At Cursor", "Test File", "Test Package", and "Test All Packages In Workspace".

 If the tests in a file require setup before any of its test functions run or teardown after all of its test functions run, define a `TestMain` function.
 For example,